DropInBlog/laravel-rendered/README.md

 #### Avoiding Duplicate Head Elements

-The `@dropInBlogHead` directive includes necessary title, description, styles, etc for your blog to function properly.
+The `@dropInBlogHead` directive adds meta tags title, description, styles and more.
+Most likely you will already be setting some of these tags in your `<head>`.
+You can use directives to prevent any duplicates.

 For proper implementation:

 1. **Always** place the `@dropInBlogHead` directive in your layout's `<head>` section
-2. Use the `@isDropInBlog` and `@notDropInBlog` directives to conditionally include your own head elements
+2. Use the `@isDropInBlog` and `@notDropInBlog` directives to conditionally include or exclude your own head elements

 Example layout: